mathgladiator/adama-lang/docs/docs/reference-tables-linq.md

 A table in and of itself requires a toolkit to handle it, and we introduce a variant of SQL in the form a language integrated query.
 It is a variant in many ways, and we will introduce the mechanics.

+### Reactive lists
+Lists of records can be filtered, order, sequenced, limited via language integrated query.

 ### iterate

 First, the ```iterate``` keyword will lazily convert the table&lt;Rec&gt; into a list&lt;Rec&gt;.